ztrauq/quartz/README.md

 | ------------- |:-------------| -----| ---|
 | toggle state   | dispatch      | set isVisible and isTransitioning to its opposite | show or hide element using CSS _and_ change the disabled property of the toggle button |

-A change in the view can trigger a new action. so an event handler for `transitionend` can start a new Action which Dispatched to the Store effection ,
+A change in the view can trigger a new action. so an event handler for `transitionend` can start a new Action which is Dispatched to the Store effecting the Viw, so with effective state-management one user Action can cascade a series of state changes, leading to update of the view.

 | Action        | Dispatch           | Store  | View |
 | ------------- |:-------------| -----| ---|